Last Updated: January 30, 2022

 All of the above information may be used to undertake accounting and administrative tasks, or manage legal claims.

-We use Desk.com, a Salesforce service, to manage and track our customers and leads.
+We use Help Scout, a customer support helpdesk service, to manage and track customer requests.

 Other parties such as advertising partners and analytics companies may also be collecting information about your online activity across various websites over time.
 The information collected by those third parties may include identifiers that allow those third parties to tailor the ads that they serve to your computer or other device.